-Key Decision Indicative Timeframe Principal Options and Implications Most Likely Scenario Cyclone Gabrielle Recovery The key infrastructural response relates to the pace of recovery (and recovery options) post the damage assessment on the roading network.
-Completion by 2029/30 This is a complex programme of work coinsisting of temporary bridges (transitioning to bridge replacements), culvert and slip repairs, and sealed pavement prioritiisation.
-Council is working on the optimised programme in conjunction with the New Zealand Transport Agency (and bespoke solutions and options at some locations).
-The pathway forward
+Key Dec ision Indicative Timeframe Principal Options and Implications Most Likely Scenario The key pace of i Gabrielle Recovery infrastructural response relates to the recovery (and recovery options) post the assessment on the roading network.
+Completion by 2029/30 (transitioning to bridge replacements), culvert and slip repairs, and sealed payement prioritiisation.
+Council is working on the optimised

-Key Decision Indicative Timeframe Principal Options and Implications Most Likely Scenario for much of the programme is contained within funding agreements with the crown and its agencies.
+Kau Decision Indicative Timeframe Principal Ontions and Intelligations Mast Likely Secondia Key Decision Indicative Timetrame Principal Options and Implications Most Likely Scenario for much of the programme is contained within funding agreements with the crown and its agencies.
 Funding Implications The Council's local funding share after various subsidies is circa \$170m.
 These costs have been ring fenced and debt funded to be recovered by a Cyclone Targeted Rate across the district.